manuelbarbas/primodium/README.md

 `RequiredPassiveResourceComponent`: for `LibHash(BuildingType, Level)` indicates what passive resources it requires and how much.
 `PassiveResourceProductionComponent`: for `LibHash(BuildingType, Level)` indicates what passive resource and how much of it the building produces.

-- The total amount of `PassiveResourceCapacity` the player has is stored in the `StorageCapacityComponent` for `LibHash(ResourceID, PlayerEntity)`
+- The total amount of `PassiveResourceCapacity` the player has is stored in the `MaxStorageComponent` for `LibHash(ResourceID, PlayerEntity)`
 - The total amount of used up `PassiveResourceCapacity` for the player is stored in the `ItemComponent` for `LibHash(ResourceID, PlayerEntity)`

 - Passive resource checks and updates are only processed in the `BuildSystem` and `DestroySystem` meaning upgrades and paths have no effect on them.